rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/authentication/_index.md

 The Rancher authentication proxy integrates with the following external authentication services.

 - Microsoft Active Directory
+- Microsoft Azure AD
 - GitHub
+- FreeIPA
+- OpenLDAP

 However, Rancher also provides local authentication.

 In most cases, you should use an external authentication service over local, as external authentication allows user management from a central location.
 However, you may want a few local authentication users for managing Rancher under rare circumstances, such as if Active Directory is down.

+For more information on how to configure external authentication or local authentication, see [Authentication](../../../tasks/global-configuration/authentication/).

 ### External Authentication Configuration and Principal Users